cleverdevil/homebridge-stoker/README.md

 `stoker_address` | The hostname / IP address of your Stoker.
 `polling_interval` | How many seconds between polling the Stoker for updates.
 `sensors` | A list of objects with a "name" property, one for each temp sensor.
-`sensors` | A list of objects with a "name" property, one for each blower.
+`blowers` | A list of objects with a "name" property, one for each blower.

 Typical config example:
 ```json